ZenSoftware/zen/deploy/dev/README.md

 - Run `npm start` to start the Angular app to test the API running in k8s

-- To build the build the static HTML/CSS assets for production, utilize the npm script `npm run prod:apps`
+- To build the static HTML/CSS assets for production, utilize the npm script `npm run prod:apps`